No more clinic waitrooms. Or pharmacy pickups. Or awkward conversations.

 One of the treatments we offer is an orally administered pill that functions by preventing the conversion of testosterone into a follicle-shrinking androgen called dihydrotestosterone (DHT).
 Hair loss treatments can work to preserve hair and may even regrow hair.

-The treatment we offer is generally recognized as the most effective therapy for treating thinning hair — otherwise known as male pattern baldness.
+The treatments we offer are generally recognized as the most effective therapy for treating thinning hair — otherwise known as male pattern baldness.
 Increased hair on the scalp can be seen within three months of starting treatment and longer-term studies have demonstrated increased hair on the scalp at 24 and 48 months with continued use.
 In one study, this drug was effective at stopping hair loss in 83% of men compared to 28% for the placebo group.
 Effectiveness only persists as long as the drug is taken.
 It typically works better to prevent further hair loss than to regrow lost hair.

 As with any prescription medication, side effects may occur.
 For the vast majority of patients, this prescription treatment works without causing side effects.
 However, some men may experience a reaction.
 Read our important safety information to learn more about possible side effects.
-If you experience any side effects, talk to your doctor.
+If you experience any side effects, talk to your healthcare practitioner.

-When you complete an online visit for a hair loss treatment, we will ask all the relevant questions the doctor needs to understand your alopecia and make the best decision.
-Also, if the doctor needs further information, they will follow up via our secure doctor/patient chat.
+When you complete an online visit for a hair loss treatment, we will ask all the relevant questions the healthcare practitioner needs to understand your alopecia and make the best decision.
+Also, if the healthcare practitioner needs further information, they will follow up via our secure provider/patient chat.

 Hair loss medication filled via Felix has a starting cost of $41.23 per 30 pills.
 The price does not include the pharmacy fill fee and it will vary based on the drug chosen, the province it is shipped to, and the refill schedule chosen.

 Medication coverage varies greatly between different plans, provinces and has specific criteria that determine eligibility.
 We recommend that you upload your private and/or provincial benefit card during the online visit so that our pharmacy partner can apply any coverage you are eligible for before shipping your meds.